kevinmatthes/contributing/CONTRIBUTING.md

 a line of text.

-In case that a section does not contain any line of content but introduces a set of subsections, one blank line for separation is sufficient.
+In case that a section does not contain any line of content but introduces a set of subsections instead, one blank line for separation is sufficient.

 ```
 # Section 1